Violin Concerto No. 2 (Prokofiev): Music

 The concerto is more conventional than the composer's early bold compositions.
 It starts off with a simple violin melody related to traditional Russian folk music.
-The graceful violin melody flows throughout the entire second movement, and ends with the initial violin theme reappearing in the orchestra's somber lower register, now accompanied by the solo violin.
-The third movement rondo's theme has a taste of Spain, with the clacking of castanets each time the theme appears.
+The second movement's lyrical theme, first played by the soloist, reappears in the orchestra's somber lower register, accompanied by the soloist.
+Its middle section, Allegretto, contains a wistful and energetic theme from a solo clarinet and eventually the violin, over a busy accompaniment.
+The third movement's rondo has a taste of Spain, with the clacking of castanets each time the theme appears.

-Apart from the solo violin, the concerto is scored for moderate-sized orchestra including two flutes, two oboes, two clarinets, two bassoons, two horns, two trumpets, snare drum, bass drum, castanets, cymbals, triangle, and strings.
+Apart from the solo violin, the concerto is scored for moderate-sized orchestra, including two flutes, two oboes, two clarinets, two bassoons, two horns, two trumpets, percussion (snare drum, bass drum, castanets, cymbals, and triangle), and strings.